sbc64/curldao/APP_INSTALLATION_EXPLANATION.md

 https://github.com/aragon/aragonOS/blob/dev/contracts/kernel/Kernel.sol#L216

-One can see that it saves the app in the `apps` hashmap with the `KERNEL_APP_ADDR_NAMESPACE` namespace.
+The `_setAppIfNew()` function gets called and all it does is save the base app to the `KERNEL_APP_ADDR_NAMESPACE`.
+But only if the base app doesn't exist in that namespace.
 This allows one to later call `getApp()` with the kernel namespace bytes32 and the altheaId, `namehash('alhtea.open.aragonpm.eth)`.
 During this setup the event `NewAppProxy` gets emited, BUT the address of the proxy contract is not the same as the address that gets saved into the [mapping](https://github.com/aragon/aragonOS/blob/dev/contracts/kernel/Kernel.sol#L88-L89).
 The address that gets saved into that namespace is the base contract address, not the proxy address which is used by the front end app.

 After the proxies are created the next steps of the DAO kit is to call the `initialize()` function of the apps and then later set the different permissions in the kernel `ACL`.